 – Elizabeth Cady Stanton on Susan B. Anthony

-With the Civil War on the horizon in 1856, Susan became an agent for the American Anti-Slavery Society and arranged meetings, made speeches, passed out leaflets and dealt with hostile mobs that hung images of her in effigy and dragged those images though the streets.
+With the Civil War on the horizon in 1856, Susan became an agent for the American Anti-Slavery Society and arranged meetings, made speeches, passed out leaflets and dealt with hostile mobs that hung images of her in effigy and dragged those images through the streets.
 She was also part of the Underground Railroad she wrote in her diary in 1861 “Fitted out a fugitive slave for Canada with the help of Harriet Tubman.”
 Harriet Tubman lived not far from Susan in Auburn, NY.

 Susan and Elizabeth founded/organized/lead many organizations:

 - 1863 Women’s National Loyal League – to support the 13th amendment